 We are pleased to announce a major investment and product launch for clients using ALM.
-Recognizing the importance of aggregate risk modeling, RMS is launching a total of 10 new ALM for the countries and perils in our growing high-definition (HD) model suite.
+Recognizing the importance of aggregate risk modeling, RMS is launching new ALM for the countries and perils in our growing high-definition (HD) model suite.
 This includes:

 The models offer flexibility to select sub-peril risks, such as wind, inland or coastal flooding, or fire and tsunami, depending on the model chosen.
 All this high-quality insight is delivered fast – a major benefit of Aggregate Loss Models – with the ability to run profiles in minutes or seconds.
 This matches the speed and agility needed for success in an increasingly competitive market.